brodsa/loopitoy/README.md

 <details>
 <summary>EPIC 6: Purchasing & Checkout</summary>
 - #23: As a Shopper I want to view my shopping bag so that I can identify the total cost of my purchase and all toys I will receive.
+- #25: As a Shopper I want to easily enter my payment information so that I can checkout quickly and with no hassies.
+- #27: As a Shopper I want to view an order confirmation after checkout so that I can verify that I have not made any mistakes.
 </details>

 <details>